OpenWatch/ACLU-AZ-Android/README.md

 #### To package your server's ssl certificates:

- 1. Get your servers X509 format ssl certificates.
+ 1. Get your server's X509 format ssl certificates.
 You'll need the root and all intermediate certificates, but not your local cert.
 [In my experience this was easiest to do in Firefox](http://superuser.com/a/97203/185405)
  2. [Generate a BKS format keystore with your certificates](http://blog.antoine.li/2010/10/22/android-trusting-ssl-certificates/)
  3. Place your keystore in /res/raw and update `AZHttpClient` with the appropriate filename